Readri205/MS4_shopfront/README.md

  - V5.0 Add quantity increment decrement script
  - V5.1 Add icons to money and increment decrement to cart
  - V5.2 Add update and remove links in cart
+ - V5.3 Amend styles on account and cart links

 ***